chobolife/study_english/bread_barbershop/Season_1/02_Munchkin_Donut.md

 - Who now?
 - Yes!
 This is a job for Master Bread.
 ***
-- Wow I look so cool!
+- Wow, I look so cool!
 - You see?
 I told you he was worth a three-month wait.
 I feel like a whole new donut.
 ***
 - I don't wanna get my hair cut.
 I don't want it now!
-- Could it be?
-- Choco, code red!
+- Could it be... ?
+Choco, code red!
 - Here you go!
 - Hello.
 Is there Mr. Bread here?
 ***